12.5. Pure Virtual Functions and Abstract Classes

 };

-We might well ask, "If a function doesn't have a body, what good is it?"
+We might ask, "If a function doesn't have a body, what good is it?"
 We can answer that question in two ways - ways that might seem different but are just other aspects of how C++ implements polymorphism.

 switch (choice)